-After the Delano to Sacramento march, the NFWA refocused its boycott to cover other agricultural companies, and to expand into New York, Chicago, and other cities in the east.
-The DiGiorgio Company, the primary focus of this boycott, attempted to bring in strikebreakers organized under the Teamsters, but were pressured into holding union elections.
-The NFWA and AWOC merged (renamed the United Farm Workers Organizing Committee, UFWOC) in order to improve their chances to win the election, and indeed did win the right to represent the field workers at the DiGiorgio Company.
+After the Delano to Sacramento march, the NFWA refocused its boycott to cover other agricultural companies and to expand into New York, Chicago, and other cities in the east.
+The Di Giorgio Company, the primary focus of this boycott, attempted to bring in strikebreakers organized under the Teamsters but soon agreed to hold union elections.
+The NFWA and AWOC merged (renamed the United Farm Workers Organizing Committee, UFWOC) in order to improve their chances to win the election, which they did, thus winning the right to represent the field workers at the Di Giorgio Company.

-The union's successes brought a new wave of favorable publicity across the country and prompted a telegram from Martin Luther King, Jr., acknowledging that "Our separate struggles are really one-a struggle for freedom, for dignity, and for humanity."
+The union's successes brought a new wave of favorable publicity across the country and prompted a telegram to Chavez from Martin Luther King, Jr., acknowledging that "Our separate struggles are really one-a struggle for freedom, for dignity, and for humanity."

-After the victories in the DiGiorgio elections, the UFWOC engaged in two smaller but still significant campaigns.
-The first involved the boycott of Perelli-Minetti Company's vineyard in Delano in 1966, and resulted in the signing of a contract in 1967, followed almost immediately by contracts with six other wineries in California.
-This gave the UFWOC a total of 11 contracts (all of them negotiated by Dolores Huerta) covering 5,000 workers, about two percent of the state's agricultural labor force.
+After the victories in the Di Giorgio elections, the UFWOC engaged in two smaller but still significant campaigns.
+The first involved the boycott of Perelli-Minetti Company's vineyard in Delano in 1966 which resulted in the signing of a contract in 1967.
+This was followed almost immediately by contracts with six other wineries in California.
+This gave the UFWOC a total of eleven contracts (all of them negotiated by Dolores Huerta) covering five thousand workers, about two percent of the state's agricultural labor force.
+The second campaign involved NFWA organizers in helping Tejano members of the

-The second campaign involved NFWA organizers in helping Tejano members of the Independent Workers Association organize a 400-mile march from Rio Grande City to the Texas state capitol in Austin.
+Independent Workers Association organize a 400-mile march from Rio Grande City to the Texas state capitol in Austin.